Dr Sarah Mitchell

 - Email: S.Mitchell2@leeds.ac.uk

 I am a GP with a clinical and academic interest in palliative and end-of-life care.
 I work at the White House Surgery in Sheffield.
 This is one of the ‘Deep End' cluster practices, serving the most socioeconomically deprived and ethnically diverse practice populations in the city.

 My motivation for research is grounded in my clinical experiences as a GP, providing palliative and end-of-life care to patients in the community with complex and unpredictable health conditions.
-My research aims to focus on the patient and family experience, and produce recommendations that are practice and policy relevant.
-Alongside clinical practice and research, I am Regional Clinical Lead for Palliative and End of Life Care for the North East and Yorkshire NHS Strategic Clinical Network, and National Senior Clinical Lead in Palliative and End of Life Care for NHS England.
+My research focusses on the patient and family experience, and leads to recommendations that are practice and policy relevant.
+Alongside clinical practice and research, I am the Interim National Clinical Director for Palliative and End of Life Care for NHS England.

 My research focusses on the role and response of primary care in COVID-19 end-of-life care, improving identification of palliative care needs, and the integration of palliative care services in the community to reduce inequalities.